-The International Student Office is dedicated to making the transition from each student’s home country to MI’s Hollywood campus as smooth and easy as possible.
+The International Student Office is dedicated to making the transition from each student’s home country to MI’s Guitar Craft Academy in Nashville as smooth and easy as possible.
 We offer a wide range of services for international students, including:

 - Housing & Roommate Assistance

 - Assistance with obtaining visas & work permits